egrosdou01/personal-blog/blog/2024-08-11-opentofu-rke2-cilium-azure/opentofu-rke2-cilium-azure.md

 ### Rancher Server

 We do not concentrate on installing `Rancher`.
-If you are not sure how to install Rancher, have a look at the official documentation [here](https://ranchermanager.docs.rancher.com/getting-started/quick-start-guides) or go through the guide I created a couple of weeks back found [here](https://medium.com/@eleni.grosdouli/rancher-on-eks-with-nginx-ingress-and-lets-encrypt-4f041fc1adae).
+If you are unsure how to install Rancher, take a look at the official documentation [here](https://ranchermanager.docs.rancher.com/getting-started/quick-start-guides) or go through the guide I created a couple of weeks back found [here](https://medium.com/@eleni.grosdouli/rancher-on-eks-with-nginx-ingress-and-lets-encrypt-4f041fc1adae).

 ### Azure Free Credits